rajat2526/Titanic-Analysis/README.md

 # Titanic-Analysis
-Using Logistic Regression Algorithm in machine Learning Algorithm
+Using Logistic Regression Algorithm in machine Learning.